If you’ve ever suffered from sciatic pain or known someone who has, then you may understand how truly debilitating this condition can be.

 This nerve is housed within the spine.

-Nerve signals travel to and from the brain through the spinal cord and then the spinal nerves.
-These spinal nerves branch off of the spinal cord at every spinal level.
+Nerve signals travel to and from the brain through the spinal cord and then the spinal nerves, which branch off of the spinal cord at every spinal level.

-The sciatic nerve is comprised of several of these spinal nerves from the lower lumbar and sacral (pelvic) region, which come together to form the large sciatic nerve.
+The sciatic nerve is comprised of several spinal nerves from the lower lumbar and sacral (pelvic) regions, which come together to form the large sciatic nerve.

 The large distribution of this nerve also explains the pain that arises from it when it is irritated.

-What are some common causes the sciatic nerve to become irritated?
+What are some common causes for the sciatic nerve to become irritated?

 There’s not a lot of extra space in the body, and with the large size of this nerve, there’s a lot of opportunity for irritation and the resulting pain.